Upload your CV

 Marketing encompasses many disciplines, both client-side and agency, so average salaries can vary significantly.
 However, the data below gives you a good ballpark figure based upon the level of marketing experience:

 |Senior Marketing Manager||SGD96,000-SGD144,000|

-One of the most typical characteristics of the marketing industry is change.
+One of the most typical characteristics of the Marketing industry is change.
 In the past, telemarketing and print adverts were the most effective and used marketing measures.
-With the growing importance of digital communications, things have changed: companies began to replace most traditional marketing channels with digital ones.
-As a result, it is important for marketers to move with the times, and always update their skill sets based on present trends, no matter how different they become.
+With the growing importance of digital, things have changed: companies replaced most traditional marketing channels with digital ones, such as email and search marketing.
+Due to this development, it is important for Marketers to change with the times and always update one’s skill sets based on present trends, even if they differentiate a lot from previous ones.

-In no other industry is it so crucial to market yourself in an interview, and establish the right chemistry with the interviewer.
-Essentially, if you can sell yourself, you’re likely to be a good marketer, so are proving you’re able to market the products or services in the right way to the target audience.
-Besides these fundamental principles, you should also be prepared to answer some commonly asked questions when applying for a marketing job, including:
+In no other industry is it so crucial to market yourself in an interview and establish the right chemistry with the interviewer as it is in Marketing.
+Essentially, if you can market yourself, you’re likely to be a good Marketer and are proving you’re able to market the products or services in the right way to the target audience.
+Besides these fundamental principles, you should also be prepared to answer some commonly asked questions, including:

 For Marketing executive roles, most employers expect a bachelor’s degree in marketing or business administration from their future employees.
 Marketers who would like to land a manager position are sometimes also required to have a master’s degree.
 Apart from the degree, Marketing specialist should also try to gain as much experience as possible from the beginning (e.g. in the form of internships) as relevant experience is sometimes as much valued as a university degree.